-Reaseheath College and its Executive leadership team are committed to fair pay irrespective of gender, and did implement some positive changes to address its pay gap over this last year such as increasing its base pay to above National Minimum wage and the removal of zero hours contracts and use of agency staff in some business areas.
-Some were successful whilst others, whilst positive in intent and good practice, failed to achieve the impact hoped for.
-The College was also impacted by the national staffing shortages in specialist areas such as Engineering and Construction which led to increased salaries in these areas to attract staff.
+Reaseheath College and its Executive leadership team are committed to fair pay irrespective of gender, and continued to drive positive action in key areas.

+The College continues to be impacted by the national staffing shortages in specialist areas such as Engineering and Construction which have led to increased salaries in these areas to attract staff from industry.
 Whilst positive marketing did try to attract females into these areas, the majority of candidates were male entering lecturing and instructing roles.